Summer Sale20% OFFView deals

 11. Freedom

 Freedom is a cross-platform distraction blocker that helps students stay focused during study sessions.
+If you're on a Mac, you might also want to check out our guide to the best website blocker for Mac.
 Unlike basic browser extensions, Freedom blocks distracting websites and apps at the device level across your Mac, Windows PC, iPhone, and Android phone simultaneously.
 You can schedule recurring focus sessions — for example, blocking social media every weekday from 9 AM to noon — so discipline becomes automatic.

-The app offers pre-made blocklists for common distractions like social media, news, and gaming sites, plus you can create custom lists tailored to your personal time-wasters.
-Freedom's "Locked Mode" prevents you from disabling a session once started, which is exactly the kind of accountability many students need during exam season.
+The app offers pre-made blocklists for common distractions like social media, news, and gaming sites, and you can create custom lists for your specific time-wasters.
+Freedom's "Locked Mode" prevents you from disabling a session once started, which is the kind of accountability many students need during exam season.

 Key Details & Tips